amremaish/SchoolAppAndroid/README.md

 # School App

-The main of the “school Application” is to help parent connect easily with their children’s teachers. it provides a mechanism for following the Student's level , allowing parents to know his materials.
+The main of the “school Application” is to help parent connect easily with their children’s teachers. it provides a mechanism for following the Student's level , allowing parents to know his materials and can easily contact with each other by chatting .

 ## Login
 <p align="center">